dennmuel/custom-packs/readme.md

 ## Schakal Edition
 A handmade, quality over quantity, allround deck carefully crafted by yours truly, Der Schakal.
 This deck was designed to both work standalone as well as integrate well with other packs.
+If you're trying any of these packs - try this one.

 ABC pack code: VRRCeJAWJ